Chronically Ill, Traumatically Billed: $123,019 For 2 Multiple Sclerosis Treatments

 Patient: Shereese Hickson, 39, single mother who worked as a health aide and trained as a medical coder, living in Girard, Ohio.
 Because her MS has left her too disabled to work, she is now on Medicare; she also has Medicaid for backup.

 Total bill: $123,019 for two Ocrevus infusions taken as an outpatient.
-CareSource, Hickson's Medicare managed-care plan, paid a discounted $28,960.
+CareSource, Hickson's Medicare managed care plan, paid a discounted $28,960.
 Hickson got a bill for about $3,620, the balance calculated as her share by the hospital after the insurance reimbursement.

 Medical service: Two Ocrevus infusions, each requiring several hours at the hospital.